top of page

 • The receiving agency does not require it

-However, optional does not mean unnecessary.
+However, optional doesn’t mean unnecessary.

-Common Mistakes With Bills of Sale
+Common Bill of Sale Mistakes

 • Missing signatures